Stock Options And RSUs From Startup To IPO Or M&A: Top Financial Advisors Cover 5 Key Topics

 At private companies in the early stages of growth, stock options predominate.
 By contrast, in public companies RSUs are more likely to be awarded for new-hire and annual grants.
 These startup company grants may include what are called "early-exercise stock options," which allow you to buy the stock immediately.
 At exercise, you receive restricted shares that still must vest before you own the stock.
 You also have to make a timely 83(b) election with the IRS.

 Early exercise comes with advantages and risks.
 One potential benefit is "the ability to invest in the company early, possibly at a reduced tax cost," as explained by webinar panelist Meredith Johnson, Director of Tax at BPM in San Francisco.
-"Exercising early converts future appreciation from ordinary income to capital gains and starts the clock toward a long-term holding period," added panelist Devin Blackburn, a Senior Vice President at Northern Trust Wealth Management in Chicago.
+"Exercising early converts future appreciation from ordinary income to capital gains and starts the clock toward a long-term holding period," added panelist Devin Blackburn, who at the time was a Senior Vice President at Northern Trust Wealth Management and is now Head of Executive Compensation Advisory at J.P.
+Morgan Private Bank Advice Lab.
 Exercising early also starts the holding period for the special 0% tax rate for qualified small business stock (QSBS).

 But it's important to note that early exercise is not for everyone.
 "I usually advise clients to wait to exercise private company stock options until they have to (e.g. changing jobs, options expiring) or possibly for an upcoming liquidity event," said panelist Kristin McKenna, the Managing Director of Darrow Wealth Management in Boston.
 "Consider the time value of the money that would be used for option exercise—other ways to use that cash and other cash needs until the stock has liquidity."
 That strategy was echoed by Meredith Johnson: "If there is embedded gain in the private company options, I typically recommend timing the option with a liquidity event (tender offer, etc.)."